dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 The second image shows how widgets ensure that components only interact according to their design intent.
 The widget encapsulates its visual and behavioral aspects.
 It then exposes properties and methods that allow other components to interact with it.
 By providing a controlled interface, it is much easier to keep the visual and behavioral aspects of the widget synchronized.

-In our demo application, we only have one widget, the HelloWorld widget:
+In our demo application, we don't currently have any widgets, but let's abstract the virtual DOM from `main.ts` out into a dedicated widget.

+{% instruction 'Create a widget `HelloWorld.ts` in `src/widgets`' %}

+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/HelloWorld.ts' %}

+{% instruction 'Use the `HelloWorld` widget in the `renderer` in `src/main.ts`' %}

-{% include_codefile 'demo/initial/biz-e-corp/src/widgets/HelloWorld.ts' %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:5 %}

-This is very simple, containing a single `<h1>` tag and no behavior, but it demonstrates some important concepts.
-Notice the `render` method, which provides the virtual nodes (also known as DNodes) for the Projector to determine what to add to the HTML document.
+This is very simple widget, containing the virtual DOM that we previously were returning straight from the vdom `renderer`, but it demonstrates some important concepts.
+Notice the `render` method, which provides the virtual nodes (also known as DNodes) for the `renderer` to determine what to add to the HTML document.
 In this example, the widget is simple enough that the function always returns the same result.
 We could make this widget more sophisticated by allowing it to take additional properties that can be used to alter how the DNodes are generated.
 We can provide sensible default values for these properties to add more complex behavior without having to change how the rest of the application interacts with it.
 This encourages the development of loosely coupled components that are easier to develop and maintain over time.

 {% section %}

 ## Tests

 The final aspect that our basic application contains is its test suite.
 Dojo is designed to ensure that errors are either not possible or easily detected, but tests are still required to verify business logic and ensure the application's components work together as expected.
 Dojo leverages the [Intern](http://theintern.io) testing framework to provide its testing capabilities.
 Intern supports several testing strategies including unit, functional, performance benchmark, accessibility and visual regression testing.
-The tests also use the [Dojo test-extras library](https://github.com/dojo/test-extras) to verify the output of the widget's render function.
+The tests also use the [Dojo test-extras library](https://github.com/dojo/framework/testing) from `@dojo/framework` to verify the output of the widget's render function.
 The test-extras library is designed to facilitate testing the functionality of Dojo widgets.
 For more information, refer to the [Testing Dojo Widgets](../comingsoon.html) article.

 Our demo application includes some tests to verify that it is working as expected.
 The tests are found in `tests/unit/widgets/HelloWorld.ts`.
 Let's examine this part of the test code:

-{% include_codefile 'demo/initial/biz-e-corp/tests/unit/widgets/HelloWorld.ts' lines:8-11 %}
+{% include_codefile 'demo/finished/biz-e-corp/tests/unit/widgets/HelloWorld.ts' lines:8-11 %}

 This test is ensuring that the rendering function is returning the correct tag and that the tag has the correct content.
 We will return to the topic of testing in a later tutorial, but for now you can use them to check your work as you progress through this series by running the following terminal commands: